Speaking: Grammar in Speaking B2 - Lesson 5: Using Modals for Speculation (must be, might have)

 "He was late for work.
 He might have gotten stuck in traffic."

-"She got the highest score on the test.
+"She got the highest score.
 She can't have studied very little."

 Listen to two colleagues trying to figure out why their manager seems upset.
-Notice how they use modals to show their level of certainty2.
+Notice how they use modals to show their level of certainty.

 Sophea: "The boss seems really quiet and unhappy today.
 What's wrong?"